Sylvie Goulard: 2017: Minister of the Armed Forces

-Goulard was appointed by President Emmanuel Macron Minister of the Armed Forces on 17 May, in the First Government of Edouard Philippe.
+Goulard was appointed by President Emmanuel Macron Minister of the Armed Forces on 17 May, in the First Government of Édouard Philippe.
 In this capacity, she ranked above her immediate predecessor and foreign minister Jean-Yves Le Drian in the government hierarchy.
 She was only the second woman to head the ministry, which reverted to its pre-1974 name of Ministry of the Armed Forces.

 Goulard was replaced by Florence Parly, a former executive and budget official, in the 21 June government reshuffle.
 She had stepped down after an inquiry over alleged misuse of payments for assistants in the European Parliament was opened on 20 June 2017.

-2018–present: Deputy Governor of the Banque de France
+2018–2022: Deputy Governor of the Banque de France

 On 17 January 2018, Goulard was appointed Deputy Governor of the Banque de France, succeeding Denis Beau.
 In 2020, she was also appointed by the World Health Organization’s Regional Office for Europe to serve as a member of the Pan-European Commission on Health and Sustainable Development, chaired by Mario Monti.

 She is in charge of European and international topics, including preparations for G7 and G20 summits.
 She monitors issues relating to financial stability and financial risks, as well as green finance and gender equality.
 She has been outspoken on questions related to global warming, in particular citing the impact of climate change on financial stability and calling on the financial sector to shift massively “towards green investments”.

 She has expressed support for the euro and the initiative launched by top banks to create a European Payments Initiative (EPI), with a view to promoting European sovereignty.
 She welcomed the disciplined budgetary approach of the so-called “frugal” European countries, which made it possible to implement the Economic Recovery Plan, as well as the 2021–2027 EU budget.
 She supports European competition policy, which she sees as beneficial to inhibit the emergence of monopolies, as well as to lower prices, promote consumer purchasing power and compel companies to innovate.

-Sylvie Goulard is also a member of the One Planet Lab.
+Goulard is also a member of the One Planet Lab.